dreramirez91/FurEverHome/journals/ray_parker.md

 ## July 17, 2023
 After today's lecture we went through the flake8 errors and resolved those.
 Our focus now is writing tests, we will each be writing a test.
 I am responsible for writing the my_dogs test.

+## July 18, 2023
+Our account data was not being used in our dogs queries so we integrated account data id with the rehomer id.
+We all changed our code for our assigned test route.
+Then we added our test functions and tested them out one by one.
+All five tests are passing now.
+Next we need to start working in the front end to make our pages look more presentable.